 The Job Processing Server Sandbox directory is defined by jps.exe.config.
-The default location is C:\Phoenix.JPS.
-Some users might need to define another location if the default location is not acceptable.
-The directory name must be \Phoenix.JPS for the system to correctly function.
+The default location is C:Phoenix.JPS, but may need to be set to another location if the default location is not acceptable.
+The directory name must be Phoenix.JPS for the system to correctly function.

-5. Users can change the sandbox directory drive letter to the letter of any local drive.
+5. The sandbox directory drive letter can be changed to the letter of any local drive.
 The sandbox cannot be located on a networked hard drive.